cosc2336-ds-alg/assg01-solution/README.md

 the unit tests that you need to pass for this task 2.

 `calculateMean()` will have the same signature as your first function.
-The function should take an array of `double`, and calculate the mean of these values, returning their mean as a `double` result.
+The function should take a `const` array of `double`, and calculate the mean of these values, returning their mean as a `double` result.

 You are required to reuse the `sumOfValues()` function in order